AOEpeople/techradar/radar/2017-03-01/client-side-error-logging.md

 ---
 title:      "Client-Side Error Logging"
 ring:       trial
-quadrant:   methods-and-patterns
+segment:    methods-and-patterns
 tags:       [architecture, frontend]
 ---

 More and more business logic is done client-side with various web and app technologies.